Contact Emterra Environmental Customer Service

 Use our address search tool to view your curbside recycling collection schedule and nearest Recycle BC depots.
 You can also sign up for reminders and import your schedule into your online calendar.

-- Use one recycling box for paper and packaging that held dry products (shoes, crackers, etc.).
+Use your other blue box for paper products, including printed paper (flyers, magazines, envelopes, etc.), paper packaging that held dry products (shoes, crackers, eggs, etc.), and cardboard.
 Corrugated cardboard that does not fit in this bag can be flattened, cut into pieces smaller than 30 x 30 inches (76 x 76 cm), and stacked between recycling containers.

 If you regularly have more recycling than your boxes can accommodate, you might want to purchase another blue recycling box, as long as the container is similar in size and shape to your existing ones.
 Most hardware stores carry blue boxes of different sizes.
 You can also purchase a new container by contacting Emterra Environmental at email@example.com or 250-545-4245.